Call2Me

 That split is the problem.
 A customer who asks "do you take walk-ins after 8pm?" on the phone and gets "yes" should not get "we close at 8" from the chat box on your homepage.
 But that's exactly what happens when voice and text are run by different tools.

 This post is about the alternative: one AI agent, one knowledge base, two channels.
-What it actually buys you, where voice and text genuinely differ, and how to wire the handoff between them.
+What it actually buys you, where voice and text genuinely differ, and how to wire the handoff between them — so that whether a customer calls or types, they reach the same coherent business.

 Start free → — $5 in free credits, no card.